 3 ASX stocks that beat the market on Monday

-If you’re looking in the market for some high yielding ASX shares, look no further than “Secure Your Future with 3 Rock-Solid Dividend Stocks”.
+If you’re in the market for some high yielding ASX shares, look no further than our “Secure Your Future with 3 Rock-Solid Dividend Stocks” report.
 In this free report, we’ve put together our best ideas for investors who are looking for solid companies with high dividends and good growth potential.
 Click here now to find out the names of our three favourite income ideas.
 But hurry – the report is free for only a limited time.